 TO LEARN HOW IOWAWATCH’S NONPROFIT JOURNALISM IS FUNDED AND HOW YOU CAN SUPPORT IT, GO TO THIS LINK.

-This IowaWatch story was republished by The Gazette (Cedar Rapids, IA), the Corridor Business Journal’s Balance newsletter, MSN.com and KCCI.com under IowaWatch’s mission of sharing stories with media partners.
+This IowaWatch story was republished by The Gazette (Cedar Rapids, IA), the Storm Lake Times, the Corridor Business Journal’s Balance newsletter, MSN.com and KCCI.com under IowaWatch’s mission of sharing stories with media partners.

 READ MORE FROM “SLAMMED: RURAL HEALTH CARE AND COVID-19”